 Dialectical Behavioral Therapy (DBT) is a highly structured program used to provide teens with tools to regulate emotions.
 This approach has been proven to work for many adolescents suffering from extreme emotional stability, including suicidal ideation and self-harm.
 The word “dialectical” in DBT refers to the program’s combination of the tenets and methods of mindfulness and of Cognitive Behavioral Therapy.

-Common signs that your child may need help dealing with mental health issues.
-According to the latest study that was released by the National Institute of Mental Health, 1 in 5 children in the U.S is living with mental health disorders.
+According to the National Alliance On Mental Illness, 1 in 5 children in the U.S will experience some sort of mental health disorders.
 Mental health experts have identified some of the warning signs that every parent should not overlook.
 If your child is showing any of these signs, it may be time to seek professional help.

 With recent high-profile suicides in the news, don’t be afraid to talk to your teen about this difficult issue.
 It’s important to keep an open line of communication and create a safe space for your teen to share their fears and feelings.